reonZ/pf2e-stances/README.md

 NOTE: If a feat override a stance in the system, the upgraded version of the stance effect will be used instead (i.e. if the character has both `Gorilla Stance` and `Gorilla Pound` feats, the effect of the later will be used but the name of the stance in the tab will still be `Gorilla Pound`).

-Effects have been added to every stance that didn't have one in the system for convenience.
+new effects have been added to every stance that didn't have one in the system for convenience.

 # CHANGELOG